Chart Color Schemes

 Rivett has a typical household mix, with a lower-than-average median household size

-Family households comprise 72.3% of all households, including 31.9% couples with children, 26.7% couples without children, and 12.6% single parent families.
-Non-family households account for 27.7%, with lone person households at 25.7% and group households making up 1.9%.
+Family households constitute 72.3% of all households, including 31.9% couples with children, 26.7% couples without children, and 12.6% single parent families.
+Non-family households comprise the remaining 27.7%, with lone person households at 25.7% and group households making up 1.9% of the total.
 The median household size is 2.5 people, which is smaller than the Australian Capital Territory average of 2.6.

 Frequently Asked Questions - Households